 - Visit www.studentloans.gov and complete the Direct Loan Master Promissory Note (MPN) for Parent PLUS loans.
 The MPN details the terms of the loan and the responsibilities of the borrower.
 It is a contract with the federal government and signing it is a pledge to repay all the loans disbursed to you during your student’s education.
 You will be notified as soon as possible if your loan is denied.

-- The initial application is the only time you will need to complete the PLUS Master Promissory Note for CCS.
-CCS’ Loan Application for Parents of Dependent Students will need to be completed each academic year you wish to apply for PLUS loan funds.
+- In most cases, the initial application is the only time you will need to complete the PLUS Master Promissory Note for CCS.
+Parent Plus Loan Application for Parents of Dependent Students will need to be completed each academic year you wish to apply for PLUS loan funds.

 If you do not have Web access, contact the CCS Financial Aid Office for assistance.